 Stream/River Habitat Assessment Field Sheet (required DEP Form FD 9000-5)

-Pen
+Pen or pencil

-D-frame dip net with U.S. No. 30 mesh and handle marked in 0.1-m increments
+D-frame dip net or other measuring stick marked in 0.1-m increments

 Methods

-Fill in the information requested at the top of the Stream/River Habitat Assessment Field Sheet (FD 9000-5), including the STORET station number, sampling date, sampling location, field identification and receiving body of water.
+Fill in the information requested at the top of the Stream/River Habitat Assessment Field Sheet (FD 9000-5), including the WIN station number, sampling date, sampling location, field identification and receiving body of water.
 Record the time of sampling as described in FT 3001, section 2.1.

-Follow the criteria given on the data sheet within each category to determine the appropriate score for that category.
+Follow the criteria given on the data sheet (FD 9000-5) within each category to determine the appropriate score for that category.

 Score the Substrate Diversity by evaluating the number of different kinds of productive substrates present.
 Refer to the documentation obtained from conducting the Physical/Chemical Characterization per FT 3001.
-The following substrates are considered productive: snags (woody debris or logs larger than thumb diameter); roots (less than thumb diameter, with finer roots usually being more productive); aquatic vegetation (in contact with the water); leaf packs/mats in association with flow (leaves must be partially decomposed rather than freshly fallen to be good habitat; leaf mats at the bottom may be productive if sufficient oxygen is present, but anaerobic leaf mats are not considered productive habitat); rocky substrate (usually limestone outcrops with rock diameters greater than 5 cm).
+The following substrates are considered productive: snags (woody debris or logs larger than thumb diameter); roots (less than thumb diameter, with finer roots usually being more productive); aquatic vegetation (in contact with the water); leaf packs/mats in association with flow (leaves must be partially decomposed rather than freshly fallen to be good habitat; leaf mats at the bottom may be productive if sufficient oxygen is present, but anaerobic leaf mats are not considered productive habitat); rocky substrate (usually limestone outcrops or rocks with diameters greater than 5 cm).
 Sample submersed aquatic mosses (e.g., Fontinalis) as aquatic vegetation if the predominant length is 15 cm or greater (approximately the length of your hand).
 If the moss is shorter and more mat-like, it should be included as part of the substrate to which it is attached (typically snag).
 A minimum occurrence of two square meters of a particular substrate (habitat) in the reach is necessary to count that habitat as being “major;” those productive habitats with less than two square meters shall be considered “minor.”
-Once the number of major habitats has been determined, assign a score for substrate diversity in the appropriate spot on the sheet.
-(Higher values indicate a better condition than lower values.)
+Once the number of major habitats has been determined, assign a score for substrate diversity in the appropriate category on the sheet.
 The quality of the substrates present should then be given consideration in the scoring process.
 For example, partially decomposed leaf packs and “old” snags are better than fresh substrates and should be given higher scores within the same category.
 See SOP SCI 1100 for more descriptions of habitat quality and selection.

-Substrate Availability is the relative spatial abundance of productive habitats present.
-Refer to documentation obtained from conducting the Physical/Chemical Characterization.
+Substrate Availability is the relative spatial abundance of major productive habitats present.
+Refer to documentation obtained from completing FD 9000-4, the Stream/River Habitat Assessment Sketch Sheet.
 A minimum occurrence of two square meters of a particular substrate in the reach is necessary to count that substrate as being “major.”
 Include only major productive habitats in the scoring process, even if your map included productive habitats that had less than two square meters coverage.
 Score substrate availability on the data sheet based on the sum of the percentages of major productive habitats in the stream reach.